What we do

 Our goal is to improve bowel cancer survival rates through more effective screening, detection and treatment, and by raising

 awareness of the disease.
 GUTS funds a Family Colorectal Cancer Clinic (FCCC) based at the Royal Surrey County Hospital

 which offers advice and screening to people at a high risk of developing bowel cancer.
-We have also funded equipment and
+We fund equipment and

-facilities for to help improve the care and treatment of bowel cancer patients at the RSCH.
-The charity also funds research
+facilities to help improve the care and treatment of bowel cancer patients at the RSCH and provide grants for research

-into new ways of detecting bowel cancer and into better ways of treating the disease.
+into new ways of detecting bowel cancer and better ways of treating the disease.

 GUTS continues to strive to raise awareness of the bowel cancer and ultimately save lives.
 We provide a unique service for the

 community but we need your help to both maintain this service and to spread awareness of this common cancer.

 As a registered charity, we rely solely on donations from you, our supporters, to continue our fight against bowel cancer.

 You can support GUTS in a number of ways – please visit the ‘Get Involved’ pages to find out more about taking part in our